 European water sport helmet standard

-Additionally there are roll-off and a chinstrap tests.
-Testing is carried out following conditioning to high temperature, low temperature, UV ageing or water immersion.
+EN1385 demands that peak deceleration of the head form does not exceed 250g when hitting the flat anvil with an impact energy of 29J.
+Additionally there are roll-off and chinstrap tests.
+Testing is carried out in high temperature, low temperature, UV ageing and water immersion environments.

 GS- Geprüfte Sicherheit